royalgraphx/qemu-sideswipe/docs/system/arm/virt.rst

 ras
   Set ``on``/``off`` to enable/disable reporting host memory errors to a guest using ACPI and guest external abort exceptions.
 The default is off.

-dtb-randomness
-  Set ``on``/``off`` to pass random seeds via the guest DTB rng-seed and kaslr-seed nodes (in both "/chosen" and "/secure-chosen") to use for features like the random number generator and address space randomisation.
-The default is ``on``.
-You will want to disable it if your trusted boot chain will verify the DTB it is passed, since this option causes the DTB to be non-deterministic.
-It would be the responsibility of the firmware to come up with a seed and pass it on if it wants to.

-dtb-kaslr-seed
-  A deprecated synonym for dtb-randomness.

 Linux guest kernel configuration
 """"""""""""""""""""""""""""""""